Observation Hives: a new standard

 A PRACTICAL CLEANING DRAWER: We included a cleaning drawer right below the screened-off "bottom board"—indoors or outdoors, simply open up the bottom drawer to wipe out any discarded beeswax caps or fallen debris, while your bees remain safely inside the hive above the "bottom board" screen.

-The cleaning drawer can additionally be used in conjunction with other common commercial honeybee pest treatments or hygienic products, which can be applied to the inside surface of the drawer to detect and trap unwanted pests like mites, wax months, or hive beetles.
+The cleaning drawer can additionally be used in conjunction with other commercial honeybee pest treatments or hygienic and testing products, which can be applied to the inside surface of the drawer to detect or trap pests like mites, wax months, or hive beetles below the bottom board.
+Many other products can also be applied to the hive via simply sliding the magnetic side-vent screens.

 A SIMPLIFIED, HIVE-TOP FEEDER: We designed a hive-top feeder that uses standard mason jars.
 During the beginning of the spring beekeeping season, as well as at other times when few flowers are in bloom and the natural nectar flow is low, sucrose solutions (regular table sugar + water) are commonly used to provide honeybees with extra calories.
 While sucrose is not particularly nutritious, bees certainly need the extra calories from time to time—for example, in the highly energy-intensive process of building new beeswax.
 Mason jars not only look simple and elegant, but are readily available everywhere, and easy to use when preparing a sugar feeder jar.

-Other honeybee dietary supplements, like pollen, protein-rich pollen supplements, and fondant "sugar candy," can also be fed through the hive-top feeder screen.
-When not being used for feeding, the hive-top screen acts as an extra circular top vent, which can be covered for weather protection on outdoor hives.
+Other honeybee dietary supplements, like pollen, protein-rich substitutes or fondant can sometimes be fed through the hive-top feeder screen, but also be fed by simply sliding the magnetic side-vent screens.
+When not being used for feeding, the hive-top screen acts as an extra circular top vent, covered for weather protection on outdoor hives.

 A PHYSIO-LOGICAL NIGHTTIME COVER: We redesigned the observation hive viewing cover using a plexiglass that filters through only red colored light.
 Just like us, honeybees use sunlight to regulate their natural day-night cycles in a “circadian rhythm.”
 This means that nighttime artificial (human) lighting, whether indoor or outdoor, has the potential to confuse bees about what time of day it is.
 Other existing observation hives will suggest piling blankets over the hive viewing window at night, or offer bulky quilt cover add-ons.